tgfrerer/island/README.md

     ./Island-HelloTriangle

 **Note**: The CMAKE parameter `PLUGINS_DYNAMIC` lets you choose whether to compile Island as a static binary, or as a thin module with dynamic plugins.
-Unless you change this parameter, Debug builds will be built thin/dynamic for hot-reloading, and Release builds will produce a single static binary.
+Unless you change this parameter, Debug builds will be built thin/dynamic with hot-reloading enabled, and Release builds will produce a single static binary with hot-reloading disabled.

 ## Integrated Development Environment support